What’s Going On In Those Classes Anyway?

 All parents are expected to help in the following ways:

 - Encouraging regular attendance to Sunday RE classes

 - Talking with your children about what happened in class

 - Generously supporting the Fellowship at pledge time

 Here are some additional ways that some parents may help:

-• Letting the DRE know if you have special interests or talents to share;
+- Let the RE director know if you have special interests or talents to share